Low-Resolution Editing is All You Need for High-Resolution Editing

 \subsection{Quantitative evaluation}

 \paragraph{Baselines.} A straightforward strategy for our task is to perform editing at a lower resolution and then apply super-resolution (SR) methods.
 However, as discussed in the introduction, this approach fails to recover micro-scale textures because the fine-grained details of the source image are not conditioned during SR process.
-To verify that our claim is valid, we construct baselines by combining a state-of-the-art low-resolution editing method, NanoBanana~\cite{GoogleNanoBanana}, with various super-resolution approaches.
-Specifically, we compare against (1) DiT-SR~\cite{cheng2025effective}, (2) DiT4SR~\cite{duan2025dit4sr}, (3) PiSA-SR~\cite{sun2024pisasr}, and (4) TSD-SR~\cite{dong2025tsd}.
-We use a total of 400 (conditioning images, text instruction) pairs for evaluation.
+To verify that our claim is valid, we construct baselines by combining a state-of-the-art low-resolution editing method, Nano Banana~\cite{comanici2025gemini}, with various super-resolution approaches.
+Specifically, we compare our method against (1) DiT-SR~\cite{cheng2025effective}, (2) DiT4SR~\cite{duan2025dit4sr}, (3) PiSA-SR~\cite{sun2024pisasr}, and (4) TSD-SR~\cite{dong2025tsd}.
+We use a total of 400 (conditioning images, text instruction) pairs for evaluation of each editing scenario.

-\paragraph{Metrics.} We evaluate the results using four widely adapted metrics: MSE, SSIM, PSNR and HaarPSI~\cite{reisenhofer2018haar}.
+\paragraph{Metrics.} We evaluate the results using five widely used metrics: MSE, SSIM, PSNR, LPIPS~\cite{zhang2018perceptual} and HaarPSI~\cite{reisenhofer2018haar}.
 To measure MSE, SSIM, and PSNR, we compute their masked variants by applying region-specific masks to the source and target images, which are denoted as M-MSE, M-SSIM, and M-PSNR, respectively.
 In particular, we use background masks for object change tasks and foreground masks for background modification tasks.
-These masks are generated using LANG-SAM~\cite{medeiros2023langsegmentanything}, which produces instruction-aware foreground and background segmentations.
-We emphasize that the masked metrics allow us to quantify how well each method preserves the regions of the source image that are intended to remain unchanged during editing.
-HaarPSI measures perceptual similarity in a wavelet-aware manner, allowing us to evaluate how effectively fine-grained details from the source image are transferred into the target image.
+These masks are generated using LANG-SAM\footnote{https://github.com/luca-medeiros/lang-segment-anything}, which produces instruction-aware foreground and background segmentations.
+We emphasize that the masked metrics allow us to access how well each method preserves the regions of the source image that are intended to remain unchanged during editing.
+LPIPS quantifies the perceptual similarity between source and target images, which is widely used for image-to-image translation evaluation.
+HaarPSI measures similarity in a wavelet-aware manner, enabling evaluation of how effectively fine-grained details are transferred from the source to the target image.